thosgood/this-weeks-finds/markdown/101-151/week137.md

 With this crossing of strands, the picture has become 3-dimensional!

-We also require that we can "compose" a morphism f: x → y and a morphism g: y → z and get a morphism fg: x → z.
+We also require that we can "compose" a morphism f: x\to y and a morphism g: y\to z and get a morphism fg: x\to z.
 We draw this by sticking one picture on top of each other like this...
 I'll draw a fancy example where all the objects in question are themselves tensor products of other objects: